Early Beginnings (2004-2008)

 “…….the aim was to grow, but honestly we were all the time struggling to get a critical mass…..”

 The University of Oxford Floorball Club ranks amongst the oldest university clubs in the UK.
 It was established in Michaelmas term 2004 by Toralph Ruge and several others working in the biomedical sciences division at the University of Oxford.
 Members were primarily research staff, as attracting university students proved to be difficult.
 As a consequence of this, the club had to charge £2.50 per person/session for hall hire to cover the cost of running trainings at Iffley Road.
-Karen Eveleigh and Chris Partridge were involved in running the club at this point in time.
+Karen research papers for sale Eveleigh and Chris Partridge were involved in running the club at this point in time.

 In late 2004, Didier Ruedin arrived and became the first student president a year later.
 He set the club up by buying the equipment (sticks and goals) and entering the league (organized by GBFF at the time).
 A couple of summer school outreach events in 2006 and 2007 laid a solid financial foundation which later proved critical for the future running of the club.